kolsquare-org/sidekiq-paquet/README.md

 end
 ```

-Instead of being processed by Sidekiq, jobs will be stored into a separate queue and periodically, a poller will retrieve them by slice of `bulk_size` and enqueue a regular Sidekiq job with that bulk as argument.
+Instead of being processed by Sidekiq right away, jobs will be stored into a separate queue and periodically, a separate thread will pick up this internal queue, slice `bundle_size` elements into an array and enqueue a regular Sidekiq job with that bundle as argument.
 Thus, your worker will only be invoked with an array of values, never with single values themselves.

 For example, if you call `perform_async` twice on the previous worker